raspberrypilearning/the-all-seeing-pi/overview.md

-In this resource you will make a tweeting touch screen photo booth using a Raspberry Pi.
+In this resource, you will make a tweeting touchscreen photo booth using a Raspberry Pi.